kurtosis-tech/kurtosis/docs/docs/reference/cli/engine-logs.md

 kurtosis engine logs $OUTPUT_DIRECTORY
 ```

 which will dump all the logs of the engine container to the directory specified by `$OUTPUT_DIRECTORY`.
-If a `$OUTPUT_DIRECTORY` is not specified, Kurtosis will default to writing the logs in a folder called `kurtosis-engine-logs` in the working directory.
+If a `$OUTPUT_DIRECTORY` is not specified, Kurtosis will default to writing the logs in a folder named according the schema `kurtosis-engine-logs--TIMESTAMP` in the working directory.